Five things to remember this January

-Tips to help you through this notoriously difficult month, from our psychosocial and mental health team.
+Mental health tips to help you through January and the notoriously difficult winter months, from our psychosocial and mental health team.

 "I'm not sure how I'm feeling at all"

 The first step is to notice when you’re struggling.
-Think about whether your sleeping, eating and communication with loved ones or colleagues has been affected recently.
+Think about whether your sleeping, eating, and communication with loved ones or colleagues have been affected recently.

-The next thing to do is to acknowledge that’s it’s OK and in fact perfectly normal to be feeling this way.
+The next thing to do is to acknowledge that it’s OK and perfectly normal to be feeling this way.
 We are living in uncertain and unpredictable times.

-Go easy on yourself – many others are likely feeling exactly the same way.
+Go easy on yourself – many others are likely feeling the same way.

 “What can I do practically?”